NelsonPython/autonomousQA/02-generic-pom-tests.md

 ```
 ### Locators

 Locators are used to find elements on a web page such as the login button.
-Import the Selenium web driver common library so you can use the locators.
+Import the Selenium web driver common library so you can use the "By" locators.
 ```
 from selenium.webdriver.common.by import By